RVC-Boss/GPT-SoVITS/README.md

 If you are a Windows user (tested with win>=10), you can [download the integrated package](https://huggingface.co/lj1995/GPT-SoVITS-windows-package/resolve/main/GPT-SoVITS-beta.7z?download=true) and double-click on _go-webui.bat_ to start GPT-SoVITS-WebUI.

-Users in the China region can [download the package](https://www.icloud.com.cn/iclouddrive/030K8WjGJ9xMXhpzJVIMEWPzQ#GPT-SoVITS-beta0706fix1) by clicking the link and then selecting "Download a copy."
-(Log out if you encounter errors while downloading.)
+Users in China can [download the package here](https://hf-mirror.com/lj1995/GPT-SoVITS-windows-package/resolve/main/GPT-SoVITS-beta.7z?download=true).

 ### Linux